thepanlab/Supercomputing_Instructions/Slurm_basics.md

 Ouput:

       You're using 8.50 GB of 21.47 GB allowed space.

+## Special partition
+To check the space in our special space

+> df –h /work/omicsbio

+      Filesystem                                              Size  Used Avail Use% Mounted on scratch1.oscer.ou.edu:/export/zscratch1/.work/omicsbio  1.0T  993G   32G  97% /work/omicsbio

 ## Partition properties
 If you can to look at your partition's properties, you can use the following command.